Time temperature indicator

 A time temperature indicator (TTI) is a device or smart label that shows the accumulated time-temperature history of a product.
 Time temperature indicators are commonly used on food, pharmaceutical, and medical products to indicate exposure to excessive temperature (and time at temperature).

-In contrast, a Temperature data logger measures and records the temperatures for a specified time period.
+In contrast, a temperature data logger measures and records the temperatures for a specified time period.
 The digital data can be downloaded and analyzed.

-Technology

-There are a large number of different time temperature indicators available in the market, based on different technologies.
-Some devices are based migration of dye through a filter paper, while others contain pouches with bacterial fluids that change color when certain time-temperature combinations have been reached.
-To the degree that these physical changes in the indicator match the degradation rate of the food, the indicator can help indicate probable food degradation.